Ashes to Ashes (Faith No More song): Background and music

+Music video

+The music video for "Ashes to Ashes" was shot in Los Angeles during 1997, with British director Tim Royes.
+It was the second video made for Album of the Year, after "Last Cup of Sorrow", even though "Ashes to Ashes" was the first single released.
+The video featured the band playing in a supernatural house.

 Reception

 In his June 1997 review for Album of the Year, Joshua Sindell of Phoenix New Times characterized the song as being a "Soundgarden stomp flirting with a New Romantic-like, arms-outstretched melody."

 The Guardian ranked it as the tenth best Faith No More song in 2014.
 They wrote, "Album of the Year sounded unfinished and is barely listenable.
 But one track, 'Ashes to Ashes', stood out.
 It is a moody rocker, with a memorably anthemic chorus that soared thanks to one of the finest vocal performances of Patton's career."
 When Consequence of Sound ranked all 126 Faith No More songs in 2015, they placed "Ashes to Ashes" at number ten.
-However, a July 1997 live version of the track from the "Stripsearch" single appeared towards the bottom of the list.
+They characterized the song as having "growling guitar distortion" and "soaring choral arrangements."
+A July 1997 live version of the track from the "Stripsearch" single was also included in this list, and it was ranked towards the bottom.
 Louder Sound listed it as the eighth best Faith No More song in 2018.
 The order of their list was chosen by English funk metal band The Final Clause of Tacitus.

 Australian radio station Triple J ranked it 31st on their annual "Hottest 100" list for the year of 1997.